buck-0x/openai-pr-description/README.md

 ## What does it do?

-`EDGLRD/openai-pr-description` is a GitHub Action that looks at the title as well as the contents of your pull request and uses the [OpenAI API](https://openai.com/blog/openai-api) to generate the description of your pull request.
+A GitHub Action that looks at the title as well as the contents of your pull request and uses the [OpenAI API](https://openai.com/blog/openai-api) to generate the description of your pull request.

 The GitHub Action will only run when a PR description is not already provided.
 In other words it will not accidentally overwrite your existing description.